 The plain, unvarnished truth is that traditional wealth screening tools simply do not work in planned giving.

 to an organization will be willing to make the organization a “member of their family” in the long run by including them in their wealth transfer plans.

 .
 When someone makes a planned gift, it is equivalent to making the organization a member of their family.
 That’s the level of loyalty required.

 patterns of giving in the annual fund.
 Nothing else matters.
 Not volunteer time.
-Not wealth.
-Not past capital gifts.
+Amount of wealth.
+Or past capital gifts.
 Once this loyalty pattern is identified, all other factors — such as demographic information, wealth indicators, long-term volunteers — can be folded back in as additional factors that have incremental value in predicting whether someone is going to be a planned giving donor.
 But alone, these factors are worthless.
 They only have predictive value when placed against a loyal giving screen.

 A good loyalty screening approach will give you a 90% predictive value.
 Yes, some are beginning to see the importance of consistent giving, but they do not analyze these patterns extensively.
 So make sure you identify your planned giving prospects with that degree of accuracy, then market to them consistently

 over time and maximize your results through visits and calls.

 This is a simple process.
 It just has to be done.